Sydney, Our want-a-be Big Dog

 Not that day.

-Our dog did not get a chance to be fierce.
-One dog knocked her onto her back as the other moved in way too FAST.
-We both ran for her top speed.
+Our tiny Pomeranian and Chihuahua dog did not get the chance to be fierce.
+One dog knocked her onto her back as the other moved in too fast.
+That came as a surprise.
+We both ran for her top speed, but an alarming sound came from my husband, Mark.
+He ROARED!

-Keep your small dog safe.
-Puppies and dogs under forty pounds need protection.
+Keep you small dog safe (under forty pounds).
 Do not let him or her get too far ahead on a walk.
 Also never take your petite canine to a dog park with bigger dogs.
-I know many sad stories.
+I know too many sad stories.
 Injured and worse.
 A friend’s Pomeranian suffered an attack by a rabbit hunting hound, luckily she lived.
 But five hundred dollars in Vet bills hurt too.

 Thanks for reading.

 Please join our free EMAIL updates.
-Get our freebies, our Dog Leader Mysteries book release invitations, and our soon to be The Skinny on Dogs newsletter.
+Get our freebies, Dog Leader Mysteries first novel book invitations, and our soon to be The Skinny on Dogs newsletter.